accesscode-2-1/kitkat/unit-1/week-2.md

 **Ray Acevedo**

 * This week's medium post:
-* Last week’s goal:Do better on Assessment.
+* Last week’s goal:Learn Android studio.
-* What went well (what goals did you meet?)I did better on the assessment.
+* What went well (what goals did you meet?)I now know how to use android studio.
 * What could have gone better?
-I missed three questions on the assessment, I would have liked a perfect score.
+I wish I could have added more features to my horoscope app.
 * What is your goal for next week?
-Learn Android studio.
+Understand git and github.
 * What do you need help with?
-Android studio.
+Git and github.

 **Joshelyn Vivas**